 - Sharing bad news with the organization;

-- Requiring managers and employees to talk regularly to unhappy suppliers, customers, and other stakeholders to understand their concerns directly;
+- Requiring managers and employees to talk directly regularly with unhappy suppliers, customers, and other stakeholders to understand their concerns;

 - Sharing data throughout the organization that supports the claim that change is necessary; and